AnyPlease/cube-bench/README.md

 ---

 ### 5) Precompute IDA* / optimal-distance graphs
-Note: this can take ~8 hours to compute.
+**Warning**: This process precomputes IDA* / optimal-distance graphs.
+It is computationally intensive and can take ~8 hours depending on your CPU.

 ```bash
 cube-bench --build